bombasticSlacks/Aspirant/Game/Worlds/Goose/Stem.md

 Can pass for a living creature (but not under scrutiny).

 ## Shade
+*whispered voice once was a great necromantic witch with a cloak hemmed in skulls.*

 | Move                          | Integrity | Weakness (! is vitals only)    | Resistance (! is ancillary only)                                                                                 |
 | ----------------------------- | --------- | ------------------------------ | ---------------------------------------------------------------------------------------------------------------- |